oswaldderiemaecker/doc/_posts/2017-02-18-wordpress-elastic-beanstalk.markdown

 * [php](https://github.com/continuousdemo/wordpress-eb-demo/blob/master/php/) with php configuration files
 * [behat.yml](https://github.com/continuousdemo/wordpress-eb-demo/blob/master/tests/behat.yml) with the Behat configuration

-These are key files to set-up your WordPress installation, development and deployment environement.
+These are key files to set-up your WordPress installation, development and deployment environment.
 Feel free to take a look at them to get a better understanding.

 ### Dependency management with composer